Favourite Apples

 They do indeed look like the apples which would tempt Snow White, and the vibrant colour is superbly retained upon cooking or baking.
 As for taste, I find them to be sharp and sour like a good Granny Smith, so they are delicious for both eating and cooking.

-red love apple galette with sliced apples
+apple galette with sliced apples

 Apple Galette Recipe

 As hazelnuts are also currently in season (we are lucky to have a hazelnut tree in our garden and my son’s current favourite past-time is cracking hazelnuts, walnuts, peanuts …), I’ve added freshly ground hazelnuts to the pastry and frangipane.
-You could also substitute with ground almonds and perhaps even ground walnuts.
+You could also substitute with the more traditionally-used ground almonds and perhaps even ground walnuts.

 But for an apple galette recipe, I think it is important to include some ground nuts in the pastry as it helps to absorb any moisture from the fruit during baking, thereby avoiding a soggy bottom.

-red love apple galette on baking sheet
+apple galette on baking tray

 Apple Galette